barbosaigor/april/README.md

 April is a CLI tool, being possible to either run chaos testing or others tools, such as 'server' which hosts an API for remote access to the chaos test.
 The selection algorithm firstly picks K nodes, then it picks N dependencies on those nodes.
 Heavy nodes are more likely to be picked.
+It's important that Chaos Server is running to terminate instances.

 ## Tools
 Chaos test.